Music and Drama in the Curriculum

 We offer a range of music and musical theatre opportunities, with Music taught as part of the curriculum from Nursery and Drama from Year 2.
 Our full time Music teacher, Mrs Janine MacGregor, teaches music to all children from Nursery to Year 6.
 This unique prospective allows Mrs MacGregor to work with every pupil on an individual basis to ensure they enjoy learning and performing and they develop their talents to their full potential.

 Within the Music Curriculum at Richmond House School, pupils develop fundamental musicianship alongside a range of theoretical and practical skills.
-From Year 2 many of our pupils choose to have lesson from our highly experienced, dedicated and inspiring team of Visiting Music Teachers.
+From Year 2 many of our pupils choose to have lessons from our highly experienced, dedicated and inspiring team of Visiting Music Teachers.
 The Visiting Music Teachers are professional musicians specialising in Piano, Guitar, Drums, Violin, Cello, Harp, Flute, Clarinet, Saxophone and Trumpet.

 Musical and Drama Performances